vishal-1344/lisa/README.md

 The prevailing paradigm in autonomous system design bifurcates into static deep learning (prioritizing prediction error minimization) and classical adaptive control (prioritizing stability). **Latent Invariant Space Adaptation (LISA)** bridges this dichotomy by treating the latent structure of an agent not as a fixed map, but as a slowly varying state variable within a singularly perturbed dynamical system.

-The central thesis of LISA is that robust performance in non-stationary environments is a function of maintaining a low-dimensional attracting manifold—the **Latent Invariant Space**—embedded within the high-dimensional state space.
+The central thesis of LISA is that robust performance in non-stationary environments is a function of maintaining a low-dimensional attracting manifold, the **Latent Invariant Space**, embedded within the high-dimensional state space.
 Using **Geometric Singular Perturbation Theory (GSPT)** and **Lyapunov Stability Analysis**, LISA decouples fast state dynamics (inference) from slow structural dynamics (manifold adaptation).

 ## 🧮 Mathematical Formalism